EU weighs aid, commercial links with Egypt

 Senior EU diplomats will meet in Brussels on Monday to decide which areas of economic cooperation could be targeted and prepare a possible meeting of EU foreign ministers to be held in the next two weeks.

 "Egypt is a key partner of the European Union," the two officials said.
 "Further escalation must be prevented.
-It could have unpredictable consequences for Egypt and for its broader neighbourhood."
+It could have unpredictable consequences for Egypt and for its broader neighborhood."

-In the past days, a host of European foreign ministers have raised the spectre of suspending economic aid.
+In the past days, a host of European foreign ministers have raised the specter of suspending economic aid.

 France's Laurent Fabius has said "nothing could be ruled out" in terms of aid policy.